Skip to content

 Minimize Exposure

-Active Scavenging (Preferred): Whenever possible work in a chemical fume hood or hard-ducted Class II, Type B biological safety cabinet (BSC).
-Other ducted local exhaust ventilation systems such as a downdraft table or point ventilation (e.g. snorkel) may also be useful.
+Active scavenging can be described as using negative pressure to draw waste anesthetic gas to the scavenger.
+Whenever possible, work in a chemical fume hood or hard-ducted Class II, Type B biological safety cabinet (BSC).
+Other ducted local exhaust ventilation systems such as a downdraft table or point ventilation (e.g. snorkel) may also be useful when used properly.
+Remember that snorkels must be used a few inches above the workspace to be effective.
 Ductless fume hoods that rely on activated charcoal filters also help to minimize isoflurane exposure.
+Laminar flow hoods/clean benches are not active scavenging devices and can even lead to increased respiratory exposure to isoflurane.

-Passive Scavenging (Less Effective): When a fume hood or other local exhaust ventilation is not available charcoal canisters must be used to scavenge waste isoflurane vapors.
-These devices must be properly installed and maintained in order to be effective.
+When a fume hood or other local exhaust ventilation is not available, activated charcoal canisters must be used to scavenge waste isoflurane vapors.
+These passive scavenging devices utilize positive pressure to push the waste anesthetic gas to the activated charcoal filter.
+Charcoal canisters must be properly installed and maintained in order to be effective.
 Follow manufacturer instructions as printed on the label.
 Weigh the canister before and immediately after each use and replace when the weight reaches maximum capacity.

-Anesthetic Equipment Maintenance: Anesthesia machines must be maintained annually or as directed by the manufacturer.
-Fittings, tubing and connection must be checked routinely with seals and damaged components replaced as necessary.
+Anesthesia machines must be maintained annually or as directed by the manufacturer.
+Fittings, tubing, and connections must be checked routinely, replacing seals and damaged components as necessary.
 A refrigerant leak detector or soap bubble test should be periodically used to check for gas leaks.
+Maintenance and repairs should be performed by a certified technician.

 Considerations for Working with Isoflurane in Anesthesia Machines

 • There are many types of anesthesia machines on campus.
-Ensure personnel have been trained to use the specific piece of equipment they will be using.
 Review and understand manufacturer’s instructions prior to use.

 • Close the induction chamber lid during anesthetic gas delivery.
 If possible, use a sliding top chamber, purge the chamber with oxygen for 3-5 seconds before opening, and stand as far back as possible to keep waste anesthetic gas from entering your breathing zone.